jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## The North stood by

 - **Northern Response:**
-  - All of which took place *without* great protest from the North. + Although Republican politicians and newspapers routinely criticized the disfranchising laws, scattered efforts to enforce the
+  - All of which took place *without* great protest from the North.
-    \_\_Fourteenth\_ Amendment\_ by reducing the congressional
-    representation of southern states generated little support.
+    - Although Republican politicians and newspapers routinely criticized the disfranchising laws, scattered efforts to enforce the *Fourteenth Amendment* by reducing the congressional representation of southern states generated little support.
 - **Supreme Court Rulings:**
   - The Supreme Court upheld the legality of all of the major techniques of disfranchisement.